volans-/raw-socket-checkers/README.md

 * Run `make clean` to clean all compiled artifacts.
 * The checks can be compiled individually, using `make tcp`, `make http_get` or `make http`.
+* All checks were tested on Debian 8 (jessie) and Fedora 23 Server.

 ## TODO